 Instruction to Editor: Make the following NOTE at D6.1 P435L22.

 INACTIVE_SUBCHANNELS is an eight-bit bitmap with an encoding that is the same as the encoding for the Disallowed Subchannel Bitmap subfield defined in 9.3.1.19 (VHT/HE NDP Announcement frame format).
 A bit in the INACTIVE_SUBCHANNELS bitmap is set to 1 to indicate that no energy is transmitted on the corresponding subchannel for the corresponding PPDU.
 The RU_ALLOCATION parameter is set to a value that corresponds to the puncturing signaled by the INACTIVE_SUBCHANNELS bitmap.
+If a bit in the INACTIVE_SUBCHANNELS bitmap corresponds to a 20 MHz subchannel outside the PPDU bandwidth, then the bit is set to 0.

 Instruction to Editor: Make the following changes to Table 27-16 at D6.1 P550.